sinapinto/tfwm/README.md

-a floating window manager using the XCB library.
+a floating window manager for X11.

+this program is currently unstable, hence the lack of documentation. stay tuned.